kids-first/kf-lib-data-ingest/docs/source/index.rst

     specifies how the individual tables from ExtractStage should be merged into a single table.

+2. **Create Unique Identifiers for Concepts**

+    For most concepts, the contributor of the data provides their own IDs to uniquely identify the concept within a dataset.
+But for some concepts, such as event based concepts like like diagnosis events, and phenotype observations, an ID isn't really provided by the data contributor.

+    Transform stage will create its own unique identifier, called the unique key, and assign one to every concept instance.
+Most unique keys just equate to the ID provided by the data contributor, while others are created from a combination of things (i.e. diagnosis event = participant ID + diagnosis name + diagnosis age at event).

+    The unique keys are used by the ingest pipeline for a number of things which will be explained later on.

-2. **Convert from standard form to target form**
+3. **Convert from standard form to target form**

     Next, the transform stage iterates over the rows in the merged table and emits a target concept instance (dict) for each row.

-    Columns/standard concept attributes in the merged table are converted to target concept properties using the Kids First target API configuration file.
+    Columns in the merged table (standard concept attributes) are converted to target concept properties using the Kids First target API configuration file.

-3. **Apply common transformations**
+4. **Apply common transformations**

     For example, filling in left over null or unknown values with standard values (i.e. Not Reported, Unknown).